-Any customer purchasing a caravan with us receives an OFT (Office of Fair Trading) approved contract.
-This cites a specific period of time that the caravan can be kept on the caravan park offering certainty and peace of mind.
-Our standard tenure periods are 15 years for a new caravan.
+Any customer purchasing a holiday home with us receives an OFT (Office of Fair Trading) approved contract.
+This cites a specific period of time that the holiday home can be kept on the holiday park offering certainty and peace of mind.
+Our standard tenure periods are 15 years for a new holiday home.

-We understand that for many people buying a caravan that there are a lot of questions that they may need answered.
+We understand that for many people buying a holiday home that there are a lot of questions that they may need answered.
 We’ve tried to anticipate the majority of these below to help you out.
 If we’ve missed anything, please let us know

 1. When is Resipole Farm Holiday Park open?